psyc201b/PSYC-201B/pages/syllabus.md

 Instead you should aim to **master GenAI as tools** that supplement your programming and critical thinking skills, not as a substitute for them.
 They can be especially helpful for: debugging and troubleshooting unfamiliar code, reviewing Python fundamentals, reasoning about statistical concepts via analogy/example, or simply conversing in natural language about technical concepts.

-## Absence policy
+### Absence policy
 Family emergencies and illness are excused absences, as per UCSD policy.
 Please do not come to class if you have active symptoms (instead, please rest!).
 In general, absences will have a direct impact on your ability to learn the skills presented in this course as well as your participation grade.
-However, you do have opportunity to make up some grade points via extra-credit (see above).

 **Life happens**.
 That being said, I really care about you, and your well-being.
 I know that life happens, and that sometimes you simply can’t be in class or turn in an assignment on time.
 There may also be times when I am unable to make it to class for a given reason, and I will ask for your grace and understanding then as well.
-Please, prioritize your well-being in graduate school and use this class as a way for you to learn skills that will be useful for your career (versus focusing on passing the requirements on the class).
+Please, prioritize your well-being in graduate school and use this class as a way for you to learn skills that will be useful for your career (versus focusing on passing the requirements for a grade).

-## OSD Accommodations
+### OSD Accommodations
 Any student with a documented disability will be accommodated according to University policy.
 For details, please consult the Office of Students with Disabilities (OSD): [http://disabilities.ucsd.edu](http://disabilities.ucsd.edu).
 If you require accommodation for any component of the course, please provide the instructor with documentation from OSD as soon as possible.
 Please note that accommodations cannot be made retroactively under any circumstances.